svmiller/peacesciencer/README.md

 following functions:

   - `add_capital_distance()`: adds capital-to-capital distance (in
-    kilometers, “as the crow flies”) to dyad-year data.
+    kilometers, “as the crow flies”) to dyad-year or state-year data.
   - `add_contiguity()`: adds Correlates of War direct contiguity data to dyad-year data.
-  - `add_cow_majors()`: adds Correlates of War major power information to dyad-year data.
+  - `add_cow_majors()`: adds Correlates of War major power information to dyad-year or state-year data.
   - `create_stateyears()`: converts Correlates of War or Gleditsch-Ward state membership data into state-year format.
   - `create_dyadyears()`: converts Correlates of War or Gleditsch-Ward